Indian Smart Cities will not be Environmentally Friendly

 The team then arrived at the analysis after predicting the overall impact the city will have if the proposed plan is executed in Mumbai.
 The team suggested that Mumbai, a city that reels under black-outs, where water rationing is a common affair, and where there is no commonplace for waste treatment – an increase in population density will only increase the detrimental impact on the environment.

-The case study of Bhendi Bazaar is an example for other 100 proposed smart cities with respect to urban regeneration, increased density and improved image.
+The case study of Bhendi Bazaar is an example for the other 100 proposed smart cities with respect to urban regeneration, increased density and improved image.
 According to the research, it does not provide answers to problems of providing adequate infrastructure to facilitate the metabolism of these developments, if they were to be replicated significantly.